Let’s just pause and take a collective, audible *EXHALE*

 Though we don’t know exactly what the future holds, you do have an opportunity to take this stressful time one day at a time – doing what you can to keep yourself healthy, calm, and connected.

-To help you find a little calm moment each day, we’ve compiled a list of free resources including some of our favorite guided meditations as well as a Live Daily Group Meditation.
+To help you find a little calm moment each day, we’ve compiled a list of free resources including some of our favourite guided meditations.

 3 Tips to Keeping Calm in the Chaos: